cs150-ci/Graphics/readme.txt

 Website: castle-scene.atwebpages.com

 DETAILS: This project showcases a surrealistic castle scene created for the Foundations of Computer Graphics class at the University of California - Berkeley.
+The observer start facing the outside of the castle, and can interact with the scene by crossing the drawbridge and exploring the interior of the castle and the armory room at the end of the hallway.
 The code is mostly done using OpenGL.
-Some interesting aspects of the project includes shader effects such as changing brightness and contrast, toggling of textures and wireframes, and insect/flame animations.
+Some interesting aspects of the project include shader effects such as changing brightness/contrast/saturation, toggling of textures and wireframes, and insect/flame animations.

-Scene Objects: Castle, drawbridge/moat, table, kiteshield, shield (rectangular), sword, fireplace, torches, ground floor, mace, fly

 REQUIREMENTS:

-Completeness:
+Completeness: The medieval castle scene includes elements such as castle, drawbridge, moat, grass field, table, kite shield, tower shield, swords, mace, tapestries, fireplace, torches, and animated flies.

-Object(s) created by hand: Table, kiteshield
+Objects created by hand: Table, kite shield

-Object(s) loaded from suitable geometric format: Castle, sword, and fly were loaded from .obj files
+Objects loaded from suitable geometric format: Castle, sword, and fly were loaded from .obj files.

 Placement and scaling by hand: A .txt file defines placement (translation/rotation) and scaling of objects, similar to hw2.